Hero Image

 Lost Key (Mountain Springs Residents Only)

-If you lose your key please come to the Residential Life Office immediately.
+If you lose your key please come to the Auxillary Services Office immediately.
 (After hours, please contact Campus Police for assistance).
 A spare key can be issued to you.
 If you have any roommates, you are required to make every reasonable attempt to notify them of your lost key as soon as possible.
 If you cannot find your original key within 24 hours, your lock will be replaced and new access keys will be made and $100 will be charged to your student account.
 Please note that residents are always charged for a lock change when they do not have a key to return at check out; so there is no benefit to postpone the reporting of a lost key.
 For your safety and the safety of others living with you; always report missing keys promptly.

 Accommodations for Residents with Disabilities